 Plan a few fun surprises

 Keep things exciting for your friends and family by adding a few extra surprises to your reception.
-Need some ideas?
-Photobooths, as proven by the Kardashian/Jenner clan, are always a crowd pleaser (and will probably provide them with a killer new profile pic).
+Need some entertainment ideas?
+Wedding photobooths are always a crowd-pleaser (and will probably provide them with a killer new profile pic).
 In the market for something a bit more activity-based?
 Give your musician or DJ a breather near the end of the night and hook up a karaoke machine.
 You’ll be treated to some amazing and downright hilarious solos that will keep your guests laughing until the venue shuts down.

 Host an after party

 Good news, your party doesn’t need to end after the reception wraps.
 In fact, many of your pals may still be down to party.
-Instead of sending your wedding guests on their way when the venue staff starts clearing up, take the bash somewhere else.
+Instead of sending your wedding guests on their way when the venue staff starts clearing up, take the bash somewhere else with a wedding after party.
 Whether that’s your favourite bar or your hotel is your call (and remember, you can always do both).
 You’ll have plenty of time to sleep on your honeymoon.